 Andy started laughing and said, “Pillage the Privileges, Un-Savage the Savages, Salvage, alvage all age.
-Hey- Poezji Walki, I wasn’t born a Poetry fan but I ’am what a Time Conquer be, a Poet, lover, ha ha.
+Hey- Poezji Walki, I wasn’t born a Poetry fan but I am what a Time Conquer be, a Poet, lover, ha ha.
 You too Red, ha ha.”
-Andy also thinks and was pulled to and the song came, as his spirit in Africa knew the sun was going to be faster here going down then where he and Red started all of this, because place was place, and acing was ace itself.
+Andy also thought, and was pulled too and the song came, as his spirit in Africa knew the sun was going to be faster here going down than where he and Red started all of this, because place was place, and acing was ace itself.
 And the song was ‘Lonely is the Night’ by Billy Squier.

-Snap out of Andy, said Red, You have Poetry Man.
-Red laughed, because of the word play, Salvage, and thought ya our duty was lonely with all we knowz.
+Snap out of Andy, Red said, You have Poetry Man.
+Red laughed, because of the word play, Salvage, and thought yes our duty was lonely with all we know.

 Mr. Walklemon Whipagla introduced himself.

-Andy was happy, he became a time monitor on the Blue Train, with his wisdom of time and poetry-ishings good duende, he excused himself, and went to the facility and puked, because of the stress of what he knows.
-As he ralphed he thought, Why are poets their own worst enemy unlike mankind?
-Salvage savage age- And as he rinsed & wiped his face, he looked into the mirror, life is not a flash before his eyes, lifes’ lives flashed before them and he, and finding the pole of love, the time straw he and Red knew, he thought how far can one be from it, chain-less or free.
-Yes rainbows were earthly, so how can all look into these eyes without poetry?
+Andy was happy, he became a time monitor on the Blue Train, with his wisdom of time and poetry-ishings good duende, he excused himself, and went to the facility and puked, because of the stress of what he knew.
+As he ralphed he thought, Why are Poets their own worst enemy unlike mankind?
+Salvage savage age- And as he rinsed & wiped his face, he looked into the mirror.
+Life is not a flash before his eyes, lifes’ lives flashed before him and them, finding the pole of love, the time straw he and Red knew.
+He thought how far can one be from it, chain-less or free.
+Yes rainbows were earthly, so how can all look into these eyes without Poetry?